 Where we now stand looking back, it is clear to see that little has changed.
 Despite being widely publicised, subsequent governments failed spectacularly to tackle the problem.
 The HSE ambled along with it’s unbearable excesses while public awareness was captured by more pressing issues such as the water charges.
 Reform proceeded tentatively, as Leo Varadkar attempted to excuse the poor progress with claims that budgetary restrictions did not provide adequate funding to make the changes he desired.
 The dire need for radical reform of the health service has been a central fixture of the political manifestos of the opposition parties in the run up to the recent election.

-It’s important to step back for a moment and consider the gravity of the situation – an edifice as intrinsic to the life and happiness of the nation as health has been repeatedly botched and allowed to stagnate due to petty and short-sighted political chicanery.
-It is tangential to this article’s subject but worth mentioning nevertheless that the individuals we have had in government up until a few weeks ago are not competent enough to organise a birthday party, let alone a state, despite their much self-advocated position as the respectable and competent technocrats preventing a left-wing failure of administration.
+It’s important to step back for a moment and consider the gravity of the situation – an institution as intrinsic to the life and happiness of the nation as health has been repeatedly botched and allowed to stagnate due to petty and short-sighted political chicanery.
+It is tangential to this article’s subject but worth mentioning nevertheless that the individuals we have in government are not competent enough to organise a birthday party, let alone a state, despite their much self-advocated position as the respectable and competent technocrats preventing a left-wing failure of administration.

 The organisational issues of the HSE and the fiscal contradictions of the two-tier system have been well-elucidated and widely reported by public analysts – but one of the fundamental issues at the core of the healthcare crisis has yet to be dealt with.
 That is; the open collusion between the Irish government and the pharmaceutical industry to maintain high priced prescriptions – a cost which is transferred to the public sector by the HSE’s expenditure.